Preciousomonze/preciousomonze/README.md

 ### Howdy folks!  🇫🇷salut les gens!  🇪🇸Hola gente!  🇳🇬Kaabo eniyan!  🇩🇪Hallo zusammen!  🇮🇹Ciao a tutti!  🇳🇱Hallo allemaal!  🇯🇵Minasan, kon'nichiwa!  🇰🇪Halo kila mtu! 👋

-### I'm Precious Omonzejele, the CodeXplorer 🤾🏽‍♂️🥞🦜🤡
+### I'm Precious Omonzejele, the CodeXplorer 🤾🏽‍♂️🥞🦜🤡 (sho get or o get? o get, then forget!)
 I like to use some languages to solve problems, that's why I love programming and codexploring a lot.

 This is all I can say about me here, you'll know the rest if you want to 🦜.